trailcode/webAsmPlay/readme.md

 Unfortunately during development notes on build depends were not tracked.
 Development is currently being done on OSX.
 Macports (https://www.macports.org/) and Brew (https://brew.sh/) is being used to install third party dependencies.
-C++ 17 is being used.
+C++ 14 is being used.
+Currently emscripten is using clang 5.0 which does not fully support c++ 17.

 * Cmake: https://cmake.org
 * Emscripten: http://kripken.github.io/emscripten-site